Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: Simulation results

 \subsubsection{Baseline Methods}

 We consider two baseline methods for solving the non-causal power allocation optimization problem in \eqref{formu_nc_nonconvex} if it is feasible: the first method, referred to as ``trivial'', is given by \eqref{suffi_p_allo_def}, and the second method, referred to as ``convex'', is given by the solution to the convex problem \eqref{formu_nc_nonconvex_obj}-\eqref{formu_nc_nonconvex_PBC} if this convex solution satisfies \eqref{formu_nc_nonconvex_CCA}, and otherwise it is given by \eqref{suffi_p_allo_def}.
-We also consider two baseline methods for solving the non-causal rate allocation optimization problem in \eqref{formu_nonconvex_bit_allo} if the infeasibility conditions in \eqref{power_feasi_condi} and \eqref{convex_rate_fea_condi} both do not hold: the first one, referred to as ``trivial'', is given by \eqref{R_trivial_final_solu} if it satisfies \eqref{less_Noisy_Bit_NC}, otherwise it declares infeasibility; and the second one, referred to as ``convex'', is given by \eqref{convex_opt_bit_solu} if this convex solution satisfies \eqref{less_Noisy_Bit_NC}, and otherwise it is given by the trivial baseline.
+We also consider two baseline methods for solving the non-causal rate allocation optimization problem in \eqref{formu_nonconvex_bit_allo} if the infeasibility conditions in \eqref{power_feasi_condi} and \eqref{convex_rate_infea_condi} both do not hold: the first one, referred to as ``trivial'', is given by \eqref{R_trivial_final_solu} if it satisfies \eqref{less_Noisy_Bit_NC}, otherwise it declares infeasibility; and the second one, referred to as ``convex'', is given by \eqref{convex_rate_solu_1} if this convex solution satisfies \eqref{less_Noisy_Bit_NC}, and otherwise it is given by the trivial baseline.

 Also, two baseline methods are considered for solving the sequential power allocation problem under causal \ac{CSI}.
-The first method termed ``average'' is proposed in \cite{chorti2015optimal}, which assigns the current power $P_\ell$ to maximize the total future rate by setting the legitimate channel SNR as the expected value, i.e., $h_j=\Bar{h}\triangleq\mathbb{E}(h)$, and the remaining power is evenly split, i.e., $P_j=\frac{P^{(\ell)}-P_\ell}{L-\ell}$, for $j=\ell+1,\dots,L$.
+The first method, referred to as ``average'', is proposed in \cite{chorti2015optimal}, which assigns the current power $P_\ell$ to maximize the total future rate by setting legitimate channel SNRs as the expected value, i.e., $h_j=\Bar{h}\triangleq\mathbb{E}(h)$, and the remaining power is evenly split, i.e., $P_j=\frac{P^{(\ell)}-P_\ell}{L-\ell}$, for $j=\ell+1,\dots,L$.
 That is,